jdx/mise/docs/cli-reference.md

 Arguments:
   [PLUGIN]...
-          Prune only versions from these plugins
+          Prune only versions from this plugin(s)

 Options:
   -n, --dry-run